SYMPHONIC CHOIR DIRECTOR

-Winner of the London Conducting Masterclass Competition and the Agatha C. Church Conducting Award, Grant Harville was recently selected from an international pool of candidates as the new Music Director for the Great Falls Symphony Association and, for the 2019-20 season, Artistic Director of the Bozeman Symphony.
-For the previous four years, he served as Artistic Director and Conductor of the Idaho State-Civic Symphony, a tenure marked by high artistic standards, adventurous programming, and fiscal stability, earning enthusiastic responses from orchestra, audience, board, and staff, along with a 20 Under 40 award from the Southeast Idaho Business Journal.
+Winner of the London Conducting Masterclass Competition and the Agatha C. Church Conducting Award, Grant Harville is Music Director and Conductor for the Great Falls Symphony Association and, for the 2019-20 season, Artistic Director of the Bozeman Symphony.
+For the previous four years, he served as Artistic Director and Conductor of the Idaho State-Civic Symphony where he “made it grandly apparent” why he was selected to the position and earned a 20 Under 40 award from the Southeast Idaho Business Journal.

-Harville has previously served as Associate Conductor of the Georgia Symphony, Director of the Georgia Youth Symphony, Orchestra Director at Ripon College, and Music Director for multiple Madison Savoyards productions.
-His recent guest conducting appearances include the Great Falls Symphony, Boise Philharmonic, Georgia Symphony, Great Falls Symphony, Oistrach Symphony, and Philharmonia of Greater Kansas City.
+Harville has served as Associate Conductor of the Georgia Symphony, Orchestra Director at Ripon College, and Music Director for multiple Madison Savoyards productions.
+His guest conducting appearances include the Fraser Lyric Opera, Bozeman Symphony, Boise Philharmonic, Georgia Symphony, Great Falls Symphony, Oistrach Symphony, and Philharmonia of Greater Kansas City.
 He has collaborated with various artists of international stature, including Bela Fleck, Martina Filjak, Orion Weiss, Dominic Cheli, Chee-Yun, William Hagen, Stephanie Chase, Inbal Segev, and Jiji, as well as groups such as Pink Martini, Time for Three, and the Hubbard Street Dance Company.
 He conducted the first full-length orchestral program with French-Canadian folk group Le Vent du Nord in the US.

-A devoted educator, Harville was Music Director of the Boise Philharmonic Youth Orchestra, and has given clinics for numerous school orchestras, honors orchestras, youth orchestras, and summer programs, including founding the annual East Idaho Honors Orchestra.
-He has taught music appreciation courses for adults in several continuing education programs in both Idaho and Georgia and served as Choir Director for the Atlanta Music Project, an El Sistema-based music education program dedicated to underserved youth in urban Atlanta.
+A devoted educator, Harville was Music Director of the Boise Philharmonic Youth Orchestra and has given numerous clinics for school orchestras, honors orchestras, youth orchestras, orchestra festivals, and summer programs, including founding and conducting the East Idaho Honors Orchestra.
+He has taught music appreciation courses for adults in continuing education programs in Montana, Idaho, and Georgia and served as Choir Director for the Atlanta Music Project, an El Sistema-based music education program dedicated to underserved youth in urban Atlanta.

 Harville pursued his music studies at the University of Wisconsin-Madison and University of Michigan.
-His principal teachers and mentors include James Smith, Michael Alexander, Markand Thakar, Victor Yampolsky, Kenneth Kiesler, Michael Haithcock, and David Becker.
+His principal teachers and mentors include James Smith, Markand Thakar, Victor Yampolsky, Kenneth Kiesler, Michael Haithcock, David Becker, John Stevens, and Fritz Kaenzig.

-In January 2014, Ms. Stevens assumed the new responsibilities as Department Chair for Humanities and Fine Arts at Great Falls College Montana State University.
-In May of 2016, a group of 80 singers, under the direction of Ms. Stevens, presented their Carnegie Hall debut featuring the music of Montana composers.
+In January 2014, Stevens assumed the new responsibilities as Department Chair for Fine Arts and Education at Great Falls College-Montana State University.
+In May of 2016, under her direction, a group of 80 singers presented their Carnegie Hall debut featuring the music of Montana composers.